codam-coding-college/club-electronics/Arduino/IR_Remote/Readme.md

 # IR Remote controller

 Here you can find different little projects exploring the possibilities of working with the IR Remote controller and receiver.
-Each directory has it's own project.
+Each file has different possibilities.

 ## Projects with Arduino and IR Remote controller:
 - IR_remote.ino